 - 1. Introduction

 - 2. Legislative Background

 - 3. National and Regional Context

 - 4. Support for Bus Services

-- 5. What type of services we support
+- 5. What type of services do we support?

-- 6. Criteria for support
+- 6. Framework for Reviewing Bus Services

+- 7. Aims and Objectives

+- 8. Red-Amber-Green Analysis

-- 7. Managing the subsidised network
+- 9. Managing the subsidised network

-- 8. Fares on subsidised services
+- 10. Fares on subsidised services

+- 11. Marketing Strategy for Contracted Bus Services